The Government has provided funding so that working age people who claim Council Tax reduction relief can receive additional help.

 For their contact details, please see your council tax bill.
 You can also find the relevant council by entering your postcode on How to Pay Council Tax.

-Our Our Council Plan provides the framework for the County Council’s decision making and planning to ensure we are making the very best use of the resources available, understanding the value for money we deliver and, at the same time, remaining focussed on our priority outcomes.
+Our Our Council Plan provides the framework for the County Council’s decision making and planning to ensure we are making the very best use of the resources available, understanding the value for money we deliver and, at the same time, remaining focussed on delivering the areas which will make the biggest difference to the lives of our residents and the future prosperity of the county.

 The adult social care precept is calculated on the whole of the West Sussex County Council element from the previous year.
 The calculation for a band D property is as follows: